mister-one/SCInt/README.md

 ## Deep dive

-The PrivateNode is comprised of 3 folders:
-- data
-    is where local data is stored
-- connection
-    is where the log of the messages in and out of the private node are stored
-- Kernel
-    is where the Modules are stores.

-### What is a module

 A module is the foundamental unit of the Private node A module has the folloing elements:
-- main.py file where the module is run
+- main.py file where the module class is implemented
 - config.json where the module core informations are stored

 ## tests